dauz1/Tri-State-Area-Politician-Coronavirus-Twitter-Response/README.md

 For each code to run, it must be saved in the same location as 'credentials.py', my personal Twitter API

 The following Excel files are the resulting LIWC data per politician, sorted by raw count and percentage:
+Cuomo LIWC.xlsx
+De Blasio LIWC.xlsx
+Lamont LIWC.xlsx
+Murphy LIWC (version 1).xlsx
+Trump LIWC.xlsx

+The following Excel files are the Google Mobility Report data(I did not gather these numbers) for each politician's respective region: